eerimoq/simba/doc/developer-guide/porting.rst

 Porting the kernel is a matter of configuring the system tick timer and inplement a few locking primitives.
 If you are familiar with your CPU the port can be implemented quickly.

+A kernel port is roughly 300 lines of code.

 Kernel ports are implemented in :github-tree:`src/kernel/ports`.